Meditate While Bathing | Learn to Meditate in Shower or Bathtub

 4. Focus On Bodily Sensations.

 Clear your head, just be in the moment, and meditate.
-Focus on how the ripples, the fragrance, hear different sounds, and feel the water on each part of your water.
+Focus on how the ripples, the fragrance, hear different sounds, and feel the water on each part of your body.
 At this time just think of yourself and the beautiful watery surrounding that you are in.
 Make your senses feel delighted and charmed with the water.

 5. Add Other Calming Bath Products.